JasonvR/planets/README.md

 planets
 =======

-The exmaple repository for the Software Carpentry bootcamp.
+The exmaple repository for the Software Carpentry bootcamp.S

+I think we need to add a README file for this tutorial.